China–Lesotho relations: Migration and the Economy

 Among the Basotho people, there is a consensus that the Chinese migrant's impact negatively on the business sector as they threaten small-scale wholesale and retail businesses.
 Whilst this perception cannot be quantified, it is the view of the majority of the Basotho but cannot account for the total population.
 The Basotho despise the status and wage differences between the Chinese and Basotho employees, and the Chinese feel victimised through hostility.

 Despite the general negative outlook, Chinese migrants have increased trade and employment opportunities by 46%.
 Particularly in rural regions, the Chinese have developed new shops, eliminating travel time for daily provisions and ultimately boosting employment, with 74% of shop managers and 65% of shop assistants reporting the majority of workers were Basotho.

 Local law states that small retail shops (less than 1,000m2) are reserved for Basotho.
 However, some Chinese migrants’ manoeuvre around this law through renting shops from Basotho in exchange for a fixed monthly sum.

 Criticism

-Some critics argue the BRI, whilst seeming positive, becomes a channel for the Chinese government to “expand its global political influence and power” and the supposed sustainable energy developments are ill-executed as the initiative has funded 140 coal plants globally.
+Some critics argue the BRI, whilst seeming positive, becomes a channel for the Chinese government to “expand its global political influence and power.”

-With regards to the effect of Chinese investment in Lesotho, the locals recognise the benefit of poverty alleviation, however, believe the Chinese should “concentrate on creating jobs in big factories and wholesale shops” to ensure their own initiatives are not killed by cheap goods.
+With regards to the effect of Chinese investment in Lesotho, the locals recognise the benefit of poverty alleviation, however, believe the Chinese should “concentrate on creating jobs in big factories and wholesale shops”.